RiccardoFerranti/fox-game/README.md

 The app is fully covered by test using Jest and RTL.

-One last thing, if in console and test you see this warning: `react-dom.development.js:86 Warning: Invalid ARIA attribute ariaHidden.
+If in console and test there is this warning: `react-dom.development.js:86 Warning: Invalid ARIA attribute ariaHidden.
 Did you mean aria-hidden?`, it is due to a problem with particular set of `react-icons`, there is a pull request opened to fix this warning https://github.com/react-icons/react-icons/pull/630.

 ## Available Scripts
 node version: `>=18.0.0`